webgilde/wp-toolbar/README.md

 - upload the code from `wptoolbar.js`
 - adjust the URL(s) on which the script should run automatically
 - adjust the links to `wp-toolbar.css` in the code

+## Limitations

+- the Toolbar is customized to fit our needs, e.g., we use a custom post type for Manual posts or one for Downloads that comes from Easy Digital Downloads
+- it does not work when WP is running in a subdirectory